How to make your customer experience easy and gain growth

 7. Remember, it doesn’t pay to be logical if everyone else is being logical.

 We did a two-part podcast a few weeks back with Rory Sutherland, Vice Chairman of Ogilvy UK, where he shared 11 rules from his book, Alchemy: The Surprising Power of Ideas That Don’t Make Sense.
 Sutherland explains that if everybody in your industry is conducting business in a certain way, that doesn’t mean it’s the only way to do it.
-Sutherland says that by experimenting, you can see if there is a different way to do things that works for customers and creates competitive differentiation.
+Sutherland says that by experimenting, you can see if there is a different way to do things that work for customers and creates competitive differentiation.
 Moreover, research helps to uncover these unmet hidden needs that you can address with your improved experience.
-Our Emotional Signature® research measures the emotional engagement you have with your customers and ways you can increase it by giving them what they want, even when they don’t know it themselves.

 What should you do with these principles?